 7. Kangwon National University

-“If you’re proactive, you can also apply for on-campus jobs like TA or RA, which help both financially and professionally.”
+“If you’re proactive, you can also apply for on-campus jobs like TA, RA, or supporter roles, which help both financially and professionally.”

-For students aiming to manage costs while studying outside Seoul, KNU’s mix of scholarships and campus opportunities can make the overall experience more sustainable.
+For students aiming to manage costs while studying outside Seoul, KNU’s multi-campus structure and scholarship opportunities may be worth reviewing carefully.

 FAQs: Studying in South Korea’s Public Universities